 This article provides updates, income qualification thresholds and FAQs on previously approved and proposed stimulus checks, also known as Economic Impact payments.

-While multiple rounds of payments have been made over the last two years, many are asking if the government will make another (4th round) of payments to help folks cope with high inflation and the rising costs of basic goods and services.
+While multiple rounds of payments have been made over the last few years, including those claimed via tax returns, many are asking if the government will make another (4th or 5th round) of federal payments to help folks cope with high inflation and the rising costs of basic goods and services.

 Each round of stimulus “check” payments had slightly different rules (and payment constraints) so please ensure you review each payment round separately.
 Click the links below to jump to the relevant stimulus payment.

 If you have not received one or more of your stimulus payments, then you will need to claim this as a recovery rebate via your tax filing for the relevant year.
+See key 2024 tax filing dates.
 This include retroactive stimulus check payments.

 President Biden and the Democrat controlled Congress recently passed two major spending bills – $1.7 trillion omnibus government funding bill and a scaled down Build Build Better (BBB) act, known as the Inflation Reduction Act (H.R.
 5376).